A HELPFUL GUIDE TO THE MINIMALIST LIFESTYLE

 - Being kind to yourself and keeping in mind the benefits even when friends and family don’t quite ‘get it’!

-RESOURCES FOR MINIMALIST LIVING
+13. RESOURCES ON MINIMALIST LIVING

 If you’d like to explore what a Minimalist lifestyle could mean for you, here are some resources which you might find helpful: